jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 ```

 # Parser
-The Parser implementation will more closely follow the techniques I specified in [Scanner and Parser]( https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html):
+The Parser implementation will more closely follow the techniques I described in [Scanner and Parser]( https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html):

-__OR__ and __AND__ concepts are very important in the grammar, design, implementation and parser.
-It’s the concept that binds them together.
+__OR__ and __AND__ concepts are very important in the grammar, design, implementation and parser. __OR__ and __AND__ concepts bind them together.
 Define a solid grammar using __OR__ and __AND__ rules and the design, implementation and parser practically write themselves.
 * __OR__ rules:
     * Map to __IS-A__ relationships in the design.
-    * Map to interfaces and inheritance in the class implementation.
+    * Map to interfaces and `implements` in the class implementation.
     * Map to a method that peeks ahead looking at tokens to determine which of several more specific rule methods to call recursively.
 * __AND__ rules:
     * Map to __HAS-A__ relationships in the design.